Nectophrynoides poyntoni

 Nectophrynoides poyntoni, also known as Poynton's forest toad, is a species of toad in the family Bufonidae.
 It is endemic to the Udzungwa Mountains in Tanzania and is only known from its type locality in the Mkalazi Valley.
 This species is only known from a single collection in 2003 and has not been seen ever since, despite targeted searches.
 Therefore, it is feared that it has strongly declined and might already be extinct.

 Etymology

-The specific name poyntoni honours John Poynton, a South African herpetologist whose work has "greatly improved the understanding of the amphibians of Tanzania".
+The specific name poyntoni honours John Charles Poynton, a South African herpetologist whose work has "greatly improved the understanding of the amphibians of Tanzania".

 Description

 Adult males measure 19–24 mm and adult females, based on two specimens only, 20–24 mm in snout–urostyle length.
 The snout is short.
 The eyes are prominent.
 The tympanum and tympanic annulus are present.
 The parotoid gland consists of two parts, the anterior and posterior part; the anterior part is formed by a row of small glands, while the posterior half is large and bean-shaped.
 The finger and toe tips are rounded.
 The fingers have no webbing while some webbing is present between the toes IV and V. Dorsal ground colour varies from brown to light brown.
 There are two black stripes running from the tips of the snout to the scapular region.
 The dorsum may have scattered and variable dark blotches.
 The lower surfaces are grey.

 The male advertisement call consists of pulse trains about one second long, with an interval of about 2.5–3.5 seconds.
 The dominant frequency is about 2.9 kHz.